 Let’s explore each of these trends in more detail now.

 2. Java is regaining popularity

 Java used to be highly popular several years ago, but its position in the charts has lost momentum recently.
-It looks like 2021 is going to reverse that trend, though.
+2021 reversed that trend, and it’s set to continue.
 Many recruiters and employers are now looking for experienced Java developers.
 Java is enjoying a lot of popularity in corporate environments in particular.

 Previously, some saw Java as a language that mostly retained its relevance due to the need for supporting legacy systems, but new solutions have been arriving on the market recently.
-The language has received some exciting additions lately, most notably sealed classes.
+The language has received some exciting additions to look out for in 2022 lately, with the latest LTS release, Java 17, not among them.
 At the same time, we’re seeing some new developments in its ecosystem, like the ability to run Java applications in a standalone format that does not require any standard Java libraries or a Java Virtual Machine.
 This is already starting to gain popularity in certain circles.

 3. Data analysis is becoming a crucial skill